Israeli officer, 2 Palestinian militants killed in shootout | Law-Order

 - Israel

+It said the two suspects began shooting automatic weapons at troops, who returned fire.

-The Israeli army confirmed that Maj.
-Bar Falah, 30, was killed by the gunmen in the shootout.
+The Israeli army said that Major Bar Falah, 30, was killed in the shootout.

+It identified them as Ahmad Abed, 23, and Abd al-Rahman Abed, 22, both from a village near Jenin.

-The Israeli military confirmed that Ahmad Abed was a member of the Palestinian Authority security services.
+The Israeli military confirmed that Ahmad Abed was a member of the Palestinian Authority security services, which coordinate with Israel in an uneasy alliance against their common foe, the Hamas militant group.

-The Palestinian militant group Hamas praised the attack, hailing the two gunmen as "heroic martyrs".

-Wednesday's violence was the latest in a long string of incidents involving deadly confrontations between soldiers and Palestinians in the West Bank in recent months, particularly around the city of Jenin, which has become a bastion for armed struggle against Israel.

 Israeli fire has killed scores of Palestinians during that time, making it the deadliest year in the occupied territory since 2016.

+Local youths who took to the streets in response to the invasion of their neighborhoods have also been killed.

-Israel says the arrest raids are meant to dismantle militant networks that have embedded themselves.
+Israel says the arrest raids are meant to dismantle militant networks.
 The Palestinians say the operations are aimed at maintaining Israel's 55-year military occupation of territories they want for an independent state.

 Israel captured the West Bank, along with east Jerusalem and the Gaza Strip, in the 1967 Mideast war and the Palestinians seek those territories for a future state.